eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 The provided configuration is passed directly to the Kafka admin client without Hono parsing or validating it.

 {{% notice tip %}}
-The Kafka client requires the property `bootstrap.servers` to be provided.
+The Kafka client requires at least the `bootstrap.servers` property to be set.
 This variable is the minimal configuration required to enable Kafka based messaging.
 {{% /notice %}}